photodump-git/Ethical_AI/README.md

-# EquiAid - Ethical Disaster Relief Platform
+# Nature Relief - Ethical Disaster Relief Platform

-EquiAid is a frontend application designed to facilitate the ethical distribution of disaster relief resources.
+Nature Relief is a frontend application designed to facilitate the ethical distribution of disaster relief resources.
 The platform uses vulnerability assessments and community feedback to ensure aid is distributed equitably, with special focus on the most vulnerable communities.

 ## Features